dotnet/iot/README.md

   - No change

 In /src/System.Device.GPIO
-  - No change,  .NET Standar 2.0 anyway
+  - No change,  .NET Standard 2.0 anyway

 In /src/Device
   - In each Device XXX folder: